backstage/charts/README.md

 ```

 The chart will mount the content of the ConfigMap as a new `app-config.extra.yaml` file and automatically pass the extra configuration to your instance.

+### Configuring Chart PostgreSQL

+With the Backstage Helm Chart, it offers - as a subchart - a Bitnami PostgreSQL database.
+This can be enabled by switching `postgresql.enabled` to true (it is `false` by default).
+If switched on, the Helm Chart, on deployment, will automatically deploy a PostgreSQL instance and configure it with the credentials you specify.
+There are multiple ways of doing this that will be detailed below.

+#### Automatic Database Credential Creation

+This is the easiest of the configuration options.
+Here, the credentials for both the Admin and Database users will be automatically generated and put into a Kubernetes secret.
+This will then be automatically used by Backstage.
+In order to use this method, ensure the following:

+- Keep `postgresql.auth.existingSecret` & `postgresql.auth.password` empty.

+#### Specifying Password for PostgreSQL to Use

+Here, you can specify the password that you want PostgreSQL to use for its Database User (The user that Backstage will use to connect to the database).
+In order to use this method, ensure the following:

+- Keep `postgresql.auth.existingSecret` empty.
+- Set `postgresql.auth.password` to your desired User password value.

+> **_NOTE:_** Be careful that you provide this value securely.

+#### Specifying Existing Secret for PostgreSQL to Use

+Here, you can specify an existing Kubernetes secret that you have created which contains the Password that you want PostgreSQL to use.
+The secret must be in the same namespace as where you are deploying the Helm Chart.
+In order to use this method, ensure the following:

+- Create the Kubernetes secret with the Password inside.
+- Set `postgresql.auth.existingSecret` to the name of the Secret
+- PostgreSQL by default will look for the relevant Password keys that are set by default here `postgresql.auth.secretKeys`.
+So make sure that the Keys in the Secret match the default `secretKeys` values.
+More information [here](https://artifacthub.io/packages/helm/bitnami/postgresql)
+- For example, if you want PostgreSQL to use an existing Secret called `my-user-secret` that has the User password that you want to use inside it: make sure that you create a Key inside that secret called `user-password` (this key can be found here `postgresql.auth.secretKeys.userPasswordKey`). i.e. `user-password=Password123`.